<lines>

 - See Using the -dita-use-conref-target value for more information.

-attribute is used in order to conform to the OASIS Exchange Table Model.Some processors or output formats might not support all values.
+For <table>, in place of the@expanseattribute that is used by other DITA elements, the@pgwideattribute is used in order to conform to the OASIS Exchange Table Model.Some processors or output formats might not support all values.

-(display attributes)- Specifies which portion of a border surrounds the element.
+- Specifies which portion of a border surrounds the element.

-The following values are valid:
+The following values are valid: - all

 - Indicates that a line is rendered at the top, bottom, left, and right of the containing element.